Blue-eyed soul: 2000s and 2010s

-Joss Stone received much acclaim soon after releasing her first album The Soul Sessions in 2003.
+Joss Stone received acclaim after releasing her first album The Soul Sessions in 2003.
 Scottish musician Paolo Nutini whose first two albums influenced by soul music are certified quintuple platinum by the British Phonographic Industry.
 Adele's debut album 19 was a global success.

 Criticism

 A backlash ensued in the late 1980s as some black people felt that white people were cashing in on the popularity of their music.
 The extent of the backlash, however, was not universally agreed upon.
 In 1989, Ebony Magazine published an article exploring whether white people were "taking over" R&B. The article featured various members of the music industry, both black and white, who believed collaboration was a unifying force, and there was agreement that the future of R&B was not compromised by the contemporary urban sound.
 A similar article in Ebony, written in 1999 highlighted conflicting opinions about the "blue-eyed" influence; however, the source of contention was not about the artistic merit of blue-eyed soul, but rather the economic inequality that persisted in American life and within the music industry.

 According to scholar Joanna Teresa Demers, the "successors [of Presley] in blue-eyed soul and white funk" embittered poet Gil Scott-Heron, as it proved that "blacks were still being victimized by cultural appropriation, making their contributions to American history virtually invisible and inaudible."
 The "long tradition of white co-optation of black cultural identity" since Elvis amounting to "artistic theft" was, in Scott-Heron's words, "no new thing."

-Daryl Hall has described the term "blue-eyed soul" as racist, saying "it assumes I’m coming from the outside.
-There’s always been that thing in America, where if you’re a white guy and you’re singing or playing in a black idiom, it’s like: ‘Why is he doing that?
+Daryl Hall has described the term "blue-eyed soul" as racist, saying "it assumes I'm coming from the outside.
+There's always been that thing in America, where if you're a white guy and you're singing or playing in a black idiom, it's like: 'Why is he doing that?
 Is he from the outside, looking in?
 Is he copying?
-What’s the point of it?’
-C’mon, it's music!
+What's the point of it?'
+C'mon, it's music!
 It's music."